George-Holbrow-Wilshaw/Algorithms-practice/README.md

 # Algorithms-practice

 This repository contains code relating to algorithms.
+Code is in R and Python.